Thaalmor2804/Thaalmor2804/README.md

 # Welcome to My GitHub Profile

-Hello, I'm [Your Name], a passionate web marketing enthusiast, always eager to learn new skills and open to exciting opportunities as a freelancer or in a full-time role.
+Hello, I'm Noah Sturtzer, a passionate web marketing enthusiast, always eager to learn new skills and open to exciting opportunities as a freelancer or in a full-time role.

 ## About Me